tomstetson/FieldTuner-2.0/CODE_OF_CONDUCT.md

 ## Our Standards

-### Positive Behavior
+### **Positive Behavior**
-- Using welcoming and inclusive language
+- Use welcoming and inclusive language
-- Being respectful of differing viewpoints and experiences
+- Be respectful of differing viewpoints and experiences
-- Gracefully accepting constructive criticism
+- Gracefully accept constructive criticism
-- Focusing on what is best for the community
+- Focus on what is best for the community
-- Showing empathy towards other community members
+- Show empathy towards other community members

-### Unacceptable Behavior
+### **Unacceptable Behavior**
 - The use of sexualized language or imagery
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment